xnpltn/platonx/README.md

 I like coding with `Go(golang)`, `Python`, `JavaScript` and `C`

-This portifolio is made with `Vuejs` with `Typescript` and `Marked` to parse mark donw for blog section.
+This portifolio is made with `Vuejs` with `Typescript` and `Marked` to parse markdown(.md) for blog section.

 Just fork it, clone it and run those commands.